53% of UK SME Websites Don't Tell AI What They Do

 Does my H1 matter for AI search?

 Yes.
-The H1 is the primary on-page signal AI models use to categorise your business.
-Without a clear H1, AI has to infer what you do from surrounding content, which is unreliable.
-Sites with clear, descriptive H1 tags are significantly more likely to be cited.
+The H1 is the main on-page signal AI uses to sort your business.
+Without a clear H1, AI must guess what you do from other content.
+That is unreliable.
+Sites with clear H1 tags get cited far more often.

 What makes a good H1 for AI search?

-A good H1 for AI search explicitly states your business type, location, and core services in plain language.
-Avoid slogans, creative copy, and incomplete sentences.
-Think of it as the one sentence you'd use to describe your business to someone who knows nothing about you.
+A good H1 states your business type, location, and core services in plain language.
+Skip slogans and creative copy.
+Write the one sentence you would use to describe your business to a stranger.

 Oliver Mackman